Are Phuket Beaches the most beautiful in South East Asia?

 Travelling south from Nai Yang you travel over the windy mountain road, and you come down into Nai Thon beach, a very quiet beach with the Pullman one of the luxury resorts located right on its northern edge.
 Again, there are many small beach bars and restaurants, and swimming here needs to be taken care of at certain times of the year because of the quite large swell coming in from the southwest.
 Do take note of the Lifeguards at these times.

 Banana Beach is the best for snorkelling and diving.
 Away from the noise and bustle.
 This is one of the main reasons that visitors come to Phuket is for snorkelling.
-Some beaches easy access to particular reefs that are just off the beach.
+Some beaches in Phuket Thailand offer easy access to particular reefs that are just off the beach.

 Nai Yang Beach